-Each of South Africa's 11 official languages belongs either to the Germanic branch of the Indo-European language family (Afrikaans and English) or to the Bantu branch of the Niger-Congo language family (isiNdebele, Sepedi, Sesotho, siSwati, Xitsonga, Setswana, Tshivenda, isiXhosa, and isiZulu).
-Approximately 78% of South Africans speak one of the official Bantu languages in the home, 12% speak Afrikaans, and 8% speak English (see chart above).
+Each of South Africa's 11 official spoken languages belongs either to the Germanic branch of the Indo-European language family (Afrikaans and English) or to the Bantu branch of the Niger-Congo language family (isiNdebele, Sepedi, Sesotho, siSwati, Xitsonga, Setswana, Tshivenda, isiXhosa, and isiZulu).
+Approximately 78% of South Africans speak one of the official Bantu languages in the home, 11% speak Afrikaans, and 9% speak English (see chart above).
+South African Sign Language was recognized as an official language in 2023.